By Michael Tetreault, Editor-In-Chief

 - The most important challenge to the model is trying to keep it profitable.
 Typically, in addition to a lower number of members, there is also a significant number of patients that will leave the practice altogether, choosing not to participate in either Business ‘A’ or Business ‘B.’ Frequently, the Physician is made to believe that his/her membership fees produce additional revenues added to the revenues of his/her original practice, and that he or she is likely to earn $300k – $500k more with this type of medical business model.
 Additionally, because there are no decreases in the size of the overall practice, and Business ‘B’ of the practice requires billing support, it is very difficult to reduce expenses in these types of “hybrid” concierge medical business models.

-“With the right planning, a hybrid can be converted to a Direct Primary Care model,” says Mike Permenter, industry expert and consultant to physicians.
+“With the right planning, a hybrid can be converted to a Direct Primary Care model,” says a former/now retired consultant to DPC Doctors.
 “I predict there will be many hybrids converting to a Direct [Primary] Care model in the future.”

 MDVIP, the country’s largest concierge medical group, has contracts with around 640 practices and operates in nearly every state across the contiguous U.S. They have been operating and helping physicians enter into concierge medicine business models for over a decade.